 Some developers are building more stores, despite the recent glut in retail space.
 Instead of building them in malls, they are developing smaller clusters of retail space in new housing developments, called mixed-use developments.
-Many young people as well as retirees are looking for cheaper housing in the suburbs, but with an urban vibe and access to restaurants, shopping and offices.
+Many young people, as well as retirees, are looking for cheaper housing in the suburbs.
+Mixed-use offers an urban vibe and access to restaurants, shopping, and offices.

-Some retail property owners are constructing residential developments or offices next to malls or open-air shopping centers, and on top of street front retail stores to create a built-in shopper base to help support local stores and restaurants.
+Some retail property owners are constructing residential developments or offices next to malls or open-air shopping centers.
+Others are doing so on top of street-front retail stores to create a built-in shopper base to help support local stores and restaurants.
 Federal Realty Investment Trust, a shopping center REIT with expertise in building mixed-use projects said it takes years to understand how to develop such projects.
-The decision on where to have parking and office space in close proximity to retail space, to make it easy for residents to walk from their homes is not a mundane decision, as are operational decisions such as where to have trash pickup.
+The decision on where to have parking and office space in close proximity to retail space, to make it easy for residents to walk from their homes is not a mundane decision.
+Neither are operational decisions such as where to have trash pickup.
 “It’s not something you decide on a Friday, and execute on a Monday,” Said Jeff Berkes, head of the West Coast operations for Federal Realty.
 He told the Walls Street Journal “It’s not always easy and it’s not always perfect.”

 The real estate investment trust (REIT) is developing a 1.7 million square foot project in San Jose, California, which it acquired in 1997.
 The REIT is investing in a new office building with ground-floor retail that should be completed in 2019.
 This will expand its existing development of rental homes, condos, office space, shops, and a boutique hotel.

 When it’s time to build, renovate, or upfit your commercial space, call Carolina Services, Inc. We areCharleston’s premier commercial space planning and improvement company.
 Contact CSI to see how we can help design, manage and implement innovative and cost-effective solutions for your commercial space.